yujita/terraforming-pks-gcp/README.md

 ```

 ### Configuring PKS Tile
-Copy the content below into a terminal to create `config-pks.yml` file.
+Create a config file: `config-pks.yml`.
 Make sure it's located in the root of this project.
 You should fill in the stub values with the correct content.
 ```bash
 om_generate_cert() (